Parda Hai Parda (film): Plot

 Honai tricks Vijay and his friends into coming to a warehouse, telling them that Maya wanted to meet them there.
 It is there that Vijay, Appu, Thomas and Prem are cornered by Honai and his gang of henchman.
 Honai, under the impression that the four are true friends of Androze and Raghuveer, demands that they reveal the whereabouts of the suitcase bag.
 The four are confused by the interrogation and deny they know anything about this bag.
 After failing to escape the warehouse, Honai holds the four hostage and subjects them to torture until they give up the whereabouts of the bag.

-Meanwhile, Maya tracks down Androze's old girlfriend Annie Phillips (Malvika Tiwari), who is now currently a nun in a convent, going by the name Sister Josephine.
+Meanwhile, Maya tracks down Androze's old girlfriend Annie Phillips, who is now currently a nun in a convent, going by the name Sister Josephine.
 The nun spills the story that Maya was looking for.
 The film flashes back to how the Androze family was doing business with the Honai family and after some problems, the two parties had a falling out and there was a fortune that belonged to the Androze father.
 The Honai family killed Androze father for the fortune, which was kept in a suitcase bag.
 Androze was able to retrieve the bag by killing John Honai's father.
 After escaping a gang beating from John Honai and his henchmen, Androze brings the bag to his good friend Raghuveer to take care of and deliver it to his mother.
 Soon thereafter, Raghuveer finds Androze's dead body at the shore of a beach and vows to get revenge.
 Raghuveer brings the bag to John Honai and tries to kill Honai, but fails after he's choked to death by Honai's henchmen with a rope as he has Honai in a chokehold.
 Honai checks the bag only to see that it was a decoy bag full of bricks.

 Back to the present, Vijay and his friends cleverly escape the warehouse.
 Vijay and his friends find out that they are in big trouble as the police are now also after them after being mistaken as thugs.
 The four fail to retrieve the bag from the Androze's mother once they fess up that they lied about being his friend.
 Androze's mother scolds them and doesn't give up the bag.
 Honai finds out where Maya lives and kidnaps her.
 Vijay, Appu and the gang are able to save her from Honai's grasp in a big fight scene near the end of the movie.

 Honai finds out where The Androze's mother lives and tries to retrieve the bag.
 Honai reveals to Androze's mother that he killed her son, which devastates her.
 She cuts the lights off in her house and earlier was cooking in the kitchen and had not turned the gas off.
 Honai scans through the dark house for her and ignites a lighter to try to see in the dark only for an explosion to occur, burning him alive.